Turn on the lights of inspiration and knowledge.

 Half of Shakespeare’s plays exist in more than one early modern edition, and the rest have been edited, modified, and adapted for hundreds of years.
 This workshop empowers participants to take the text back from the editors of old and choose the best story for the present.
 Celebrate the opportunity to create a new performance using the words Shakespeare wrote.
 Excellent for Literature, Theatre, and History students.

-This workshop helps students explore the performances choices within Shakespeare’s text by applying the principles used in the rehearsal rooms and performances spaces of the ASC, including embedded stage directions, pronoun choices, character address, and audience contact, participants will make artistic choices based on their new knowledge and direct the ASC actors in a scene from our repertory.
-This workshop is excellent for both English and Drama classes, best when students have taken one or more of the following: Signals in Shakespeare’s Text, Audience Address, and Embedded Stage Directions.
+This workshop helps students explore the performances choices within Shakespeare’s text by applying the principles used in the rehearsal rooms and performance spaces of the ASC, including embedded stage directions, pronoun choices, character address, and audience contact.
+Participants will make artistic choices based on their new knowledge and direct the ASC actors in a scene from our repertory.
+This workshop is excellent for both English and Drama classes, best when students have taken one or more of the following workshops: Rhetoric, Direct Address, and Embedded Stage Directions.

 Playing the stage series